 How Much Is Enough Review

 Last update on 2023-09-18 / Affiliate links / Images from Amazon

 It gave me a different perspective on money.

 Most books about money talk only about attaining more of it.

 But the authors have researched a lot and questioned the idea of endlessly pursuing money as if it’s the only thing that matters.

 However, the book itself didn’t have good paper quality.
 The fonts are a bit small in the copy I received.

-Despite the book being good, I won't recommend it to the beginner, who rarely read books.
+Despite the book being good, I won’t recommend it to beginners who rarely read books.